From Born Not Knowing Better

 We humans lack wisdom several times a day.
 It's up to us to admit this and ask our Lord what to do.
 "I don't know any better", but I oughta know by now.
 So I ask the Lord.

-This wisdom seeking is a whole lot easier if we first do what Matthew11,29 tells us: "put on my yoke [the new torah, the new law, Jesus' new teaching] and learn from me [the best teacher] for I am humble and gentle of heart, and you will find rest for your souls."
+This wisdom seeking is a whole lot easier if we first do what Matthew11,29 tells us: "put on my yoke [the new torah, the new law of the Spirit written on our hearts, Jesus' new teaching] and learn from me [the best teacher] for I am humble and gentle of heart, and you will find rest for your souls."

 Wise teaching gives us peace and rest, and a good night's sleep.
 You know how you sleep well after a good day's work?
 Well it's interesting that Jesus wants us yoked to him.
 A yoke is an instrument of work, with Jesus as our leading co-worker.
 We are not saved by works, but by faith.
 However to gain the wisdom of the new torah, the new teaching, the new yoke takes some practical work on our part, takes putting on that new teaching and applying ourselves at it.